We're located at 24 s. High street, New Albany, Ohio 43054 Ph: 614-245-4571

 Therapist

-Understanding that a crisis is defined by the one who is in it, I approach therapy with a strong listening ear and a motivation to uncover and refine the strengths and tools each person already possesses to meet and conquer any challenges.
+I approach therapy with a strong listening ear and a motivation to uncover and refine the strengths and tools each person already possesses to meet and conquer any challenges.

 Outside of the office, I am the proud wife of a first responder and a busy mom of two young children.
 While always excited for an adventure or a new experience, I find the most happiness and peace in the ordinary moments spent with my family and friends.